Supermagnum/HighZ-stereo/README.md

 Based on:
 http://www.richardmudhar.com/blog/piezo-contact-microphone-hi-z-amplifier-low-noise-version/

-It works nicely in LTspice, a program for simulation of circuits.

 Why: The problem with piezo guitar pickups and piezoelectric crystals is that they are not well matched to typical audio inputs.
 By their nature they can generate a lot of signal, but they cannot drive a 50 kilohm typical line input.
 The pickup needs to work into a much higher impedance, typically 1 megohm or so.